 Natural stone countertops can help enhance kitchens, bathrooms and bars in the home.
-Although granite is one of the most frequently used countertop materials, sometimes a homeowner will wish to use a more exotic stone.
+Although granite is one of the most frequently used countertop materials, a homeowner may wish to use a rare stone.
 With its fragile, translucent coloring, onyx is one of the more exotic natural stones on the market today.
-Frequently available in smaller slabs, onyx can be installed in areas that do not get a lot of use.
-Its cost range can be double or more that of granite, however.
+Frequently available in smaller slabs, onyx can be used for countertops.

 Like any natural stone, granite should be cleaned with stone cleaners and sealed to help impede staining.
 Granite is extremely dense, though, and many types of granite need little to no sealing at all.
 Granite can withstand heat, force and knives, making it perfect for kitchen countertops, as well as bar tops and bathroom vanity tops.
 Care should be taken not to subject granite to acids or vinegars, and spills should be wiped up in a timely manner.

 Onyx can be marked easily by knives, pots, cleaning elements and acids.
-Therefore, onyx should be used in low-traffic areas or low-use areas.
+Therefore, onyx should be used in low-traffic or low-use areas.
 Bathroom vanity tops and some bar tops that do not get a lot of use can be complemented by the colors and veins of onyx.
-Toothpaste, moisture from glasses and foods should be wiped up as quickly as possible to prevent marking the stone.
-Onyx always should be cleaned with a stone cleaner and sealed regularly to impede staining.
+Toothpaste, moisture from glasses and food spills should be wiped up as quickly as possible to prevent marking the stone.
+Onyx requires resealing on a regular basis.

-Granite can be sedate or a wild-appearing stone.
-Colors of granite can range from black to green, red and blue, and the stone can be tightly flecked in pattern or contain large veins.
-Like all natural stones, granite will vary widely from piece to piece and within one piece, although some stones are quieter in appearance than others.
-The patterns of granite can help to disguise debris and fingerprints, helping it to appear clean.
+Granite can be a sedate- or wild-appearing stone.
+Colors of granite can range from black to green, red and blue, and the stone can be tightly flecked in patterns or contain large veins.
+Like all natural stones, granite varies widely from piece to piece and within one piece, although some stones are quieter in appearance than others.
+The patterns of granite can camouflage debris and fingerprints, helping it to appear clean.

 Sarabeth Asaff has worked in and has written about the home improvement industry since 1995.
 She has written numerous articles on art, interior design and home improvements, specializing in kitchen and bathroom design.
 A member in good standing with the National Kitchen and Bath Association, Asaff has working knowledge of all areas of home design.